Blind Multimodal Quality Assessment of Low-light Images: Validations and Discussions

-To verify the feasibility of $\mathcal{F}_{img2qsd}$, we directly adopt the SAT model as the backbone of $\mathcal{F}_{img2qsd}$.
+To verify the feasibility of $\mathcal{F}_{cap}$, we directly adopt the SAT model as the backbone of $\mathcal{F}_{cap}$.
 In the experiments, we employ a pre-trained model provided by \cite{xu2015show} (\textit{denoted as} SAT$_{MS-COCO}$), and finetune a special QSD-based captioning model on the MLIQ database for 100 epochs (\textit{denoted as} SAT$_{MLIQ}$).
 Finally, the TOP-5 accuracy of caption matching performance on the testing set reaches {$89.74\%$, and the {BLEU-4} score reaches $29.36\%$}.

-Fig. \ref{fig:visualization_text_generation_examples} shows some QSD-based caption results of SAT$_{MLIQ}$ and SAT$_{MS-COCO}$ on the Dark-4K database.
-As seen, SAT$_{MLIQ}$ contains more QSD features related to the visual quality experience, such as brightness status, salient objects, and color status.
+Fig. \ref{fig:visualization_text_generation_examples} shows some QSD-based captioning results of SAT$_{MLIQ}$ and SAT$_{MS-COCO}$ on the Dark-4K database.
+As seen, SAT$_{MLIQ}$ contains more quality words related to the visual experience, such as brightness status, salient objects, and color status.
 To further explore the relationship between these keywords and the original images, we provide the attention maps corresponding to these keywords.
-As seen, the region of interest (ROI) is consistent with the QSD keywords.
-Therefore, we believe that a well-trained QSD-based captioning model is competent to generate the QSD modality provided in MLIQ.
+As seen, the region of interest (ROI) is consistent with the quality keywords.
+Therefore, we believe that a well-trained QSD-based captioning model is competent to generate the text modality provided in MLIQ.